Skip to main content

 2 mentions Positive Neutral Negative

-The monetization strategy of the game is widely criticized as a cash grab, with many users expressing frustration over its exploitative nature, while a minority attempt to defend it.
+The monetization strategy is widely criticized as a cash grab that exploits fans' emotions, with many users expressing frustration over perceived attempts to maximize profits at the expense of genuine engagement.

 Buy Warside